-The UK PBS competency framework explains the things that you need to know and the things that you need to do when delivering best practice PBS for people with learning disabilities and/ or autistic people who display or at risk of displaying behaviours which challenge.
+The UK PBS competency framework explains the things that you need to know and the things that you need to do when delivering best practice PBS for people with a learning disability and/or autistic people who display or at risk of displaying behaviours which challenge.

 The PBS Academy has also developed Standards for Services which outlines the standards services should meet when delivering PBS.